isaac-yauri/datasciencecoursera/getting_and_cleaning_data/CodeBook.md

 The dataset includes the following files:

-- 'README.txt'
 - 'features_info.txt'       : Shows information about the variables used on the feature vector.
 - 'features.txt'            : List of all features.
-- 'activity_labels.txt' : Links the class labels with their activity name.
+- 'activity_labels.txt'     : Links the class labels with their activity name (6 activities).
-- 'train/X_train.txt'   : Training set.
+- 'train/X_train.txt'       : Training Activity set.
 - 'train/y_train.txt'       : Training labels.
-- 'test/X_test.txt'     : Test set.
+- 'test/X_test.txt'         : Test Activity set.
 - 'test/y_test.txt'         : Test labels.
+- 'train/subject_train.txt' : Each row identifies the subject who performed the activity for each window sample (30).
+- 'test/subject_test.txt'   : Each row identifies the subject who performed the activity for each window sample (30)